Golem-Base/typescript-sdk/README.md

     * One with data `"bar"` and a time to live of `2`, and a numeric annotation of `2`
     * One with data `"qux"` and a time to live of `50`, and a numeric annotation also of `2`

-    Notice that the type of each is GolemBaseCreate.
+    Notice that the type of each is GolemDBCreate.

 4. It then calls client.createEntities to create the entities within Golem.
 Notice that this returns a promise of an array of items, each of which contain an `entityKey` and an `expirationBlock`.